iSign: A Benchmark for Indian Sign Language Processing

 Ackowledgments

-We would like to thank the Indian Sign Language Research And Training Center (ILSRTC) team for helping us validate the quality of the curated translation dataset.
+We would like to thank the Indian Sign Language Research And Training Center (ISLRTC) team for helping us validate the quality of the curated translation dataset.
 We would also like to extend our immense gratitude towards the ISLRTC members for providing us full support in sharing the ISL content creation process.
 Finally, we would like to express our gratitude towards ISL content creators on YouTube (ISH-News and DEAF ENABLED FOUNDATION (DEF) ), without their data this work would have been impossible.

 BibTeX